-The Pembroke Center is pleased to announce the appointment of Aneeka Henderson as the 2017-18 Distinguished Professor in Residence in the Black Feminist Theory Project.
+The Pembroke Center is pleased to announce the appointment of Aneeka Henderson as the 2017-18 Affiliated Scholar in Residence in the Black Feminist Theory Project.
 Launched in 2016-17, the new visiting scholar initiative invites a black feminist theorist to campus annually to contribute to the Pembroke Center's research and work with students, fellows, and faculty.

 Professor Henderson is an assistant professor at Amherst College in the Sexuality, Women’s and Gender Studies department.
 She is a 2017-2018 AAUW American Postdoctoral Fellow and a 2017 Woodrow Wilson National Foundation Career Enhancement Fellow.
 At Amherst College, she teaches a wide range of courses exploring a mosaic of African American literature, art, music, and film, and her classes have been featured in Elle magazine as well as the New York Times.